chef/chef-web-docs/content/platforms.md

 #### Derived platforms

-The following table lists the platforms and versions classified under Derived Platforms for Chef Infra Server:
+The following table lists supported derived platforms and versions for Chef Infra Server.

+See our policy on [support for derived platforms](#support-for-derived-platforms) for more information.

 <table>
 <thead>